ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-block-storage.md

 - Use a Logical Volume Manager & backup the LVM snapshots inside the EBS snapshot... then delete the LVM snapshot

 - LVM is also a good choice for RAID Volume Snapshots

+### Restoration

+Restoration is a straight forward affair; simply, create a volume from the snapshot then mount it.
+From there you can also do a file level restore by copying the files to a regular production volume.

 ## Use Cases